philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 title: "Copy and Micropatch: Writing Binary Patches in C with Clang preserve_none"
 ---

 I've been working on writing intra-function binary patches using high level C code for a few years.
+If it could be made easy and correct, it could unlock superpowers.

 It is really hard to precisely control some aspects of the assembly coming out of a C compiler.
 By design, the compiler has the ability to optimize and rearrange the code.
 This is a good thing, but it can be a problem if you want to write a binary patch in a high level language using a stock compiler.